reslp/reproducibility-workshop/day-1/exercise-3-data-organization.rst

 .. admonition:: Exercise

    Your first task is to create a new project directory in your home directory with the subdirectories as listed above.
-Is there someting you are missing.
+Is there someting you are missing?

 .. hint::